 Each session focuses on different aspects of Buddha's teachings, with the purpose being the same that the Buddha had for his own teachings (to guide listeners to the end of suffering and help people attain freedom).
 This podcast is updated every Sunday and Wednesday.

-This meditation podcast works to extinguish various myths about meditation, and seeks to replace them with down-to-earth, relevant teachings that are able to show listeners how meditation can benefit everyone on a daily basis.
+The Meditation in the City: A Shambhala Podcast works to extinguish various myths about meditation and seeks to replace them with down-to-earth, relevant teachings that are able to show listeners how meditation can benefit everyone on a daily basis.

-OneMind Meditation is hosted by Morgan Dix, who is a professional in yoga and meditation, and the author of several books.
-He guides the listener to explore mindfulness and meditation, and conducts interviews with meditation teachers as well as everyday practitioners.
+OneMind Meditation Podcast is hosted by Morgan Dix, who is a professional in yoga and meditation, and the author of several books.
+He guides the listener to explore mindfulness and meditation and conducts interviews with meditation teachers as well as everyday practitioners.